Jousting: 15th century

 From 10 July to 9 August 1434, the Leonese knight Suero de Quiñones and ten of his companions encamped in a field beside a bridge and challenged each knight who wished to cross it to a joust.
 This road was used by pilgrims all over Europe on the way to a shrine at Santiago de Compostela, and at this time of the summer, many thousands would cross the bridge.
 Suero and his men swore to "break 300 lances" before moving on.
 The men fought for over a month, and after 166 battles Suero and his men were so injured they could not continue and declared the mission complete.

-During the 1490s, emperor Maximilian I invested much effort into perfecting the sport, for which he received his nickname of "The Last Knight".
+During the 1490s, Maximilian I invested much effort into perfecting the sport, for which he received his nickname of "The Last Knight".
 Rennen and Stechen were two sportive forms of the joust developed during the 15th century and practised throughout the 16th century.
 The armours used for these two respective styles of the joust were known as Rennzeug and Stechzeug, respectively.
 The Stechzeug in particular developed into extremely heavy armour which completely inhibited the movement of the rider, in its latest forms resembling an armour-shaped cabin integrated into the horse armour more than a functional suit of armour.
 Such forms of sportive equipment during the final phase of the joust in 16th-century Germany gave rise to modern misconceptions about the heaviness or clumsiness of "medieval armour", as notably popularised by Mark Twain's A Connecticut Yankee in King Arthur's Court.
 The extremely heavy helmets of the Stechzeug are explained by the fact that the aim was to detach the crest of the opponent's helmet, resulting in frequent full impact of the lance to the helmet.

-By contrast the Rennen was a type of joust with lighter contact.
+By contrast, the Rennen was a type of joust with lighter contact.
 Here, the aim was to hit the opponent's shield.
 The specialised Rennzeug was developed on the request of Maximilian, who desired a return to a more agile form of joust compared to the heavily armoured "full contact" Stechen.
 In the Rennzeug, the shield was attached to the armour with a mechanism of springs and would detach itself upon contact.